Research into treating breast cancer

 Some research is looking into a new way of checking whether the cancer has spread into the lymph nodes under the arms.
 It is called endoscopic axillary lymph node retrieval.
 The surgeon needs to have specialist training in the technique.
 They make very small cuts in the skin of the armpit and put in tiny tubes and special instruments.
 Liposuction removes any excess fat in the area and the surgeon then takes out some lymph nodes.
 NICE recommends that currently this procedure is only used in research trials.

-For women whose lymph nodes contain cancer cells the AMAROS trial looked at whether radiotherapy to the armpit, or surgery to remove these lymph nodes, is the best way to stop the cancer coming back.
-It is also trying to find out which treatment causes the least side effects.
-Initial results were presented at an international conference in 2013.
-They showed that radiotherapy was as good as surgery in preventing the cancer from coming back in the lymph nodes.
-They also found that radiotherapy reduced the risk of short term and long term arm swelling compared to surgery.
+For women whose lymph nodes contain cancer cells, the AMAROS trial looked at whether radiotherapy to the armpit, or surgery to remove these lymph nodes, is the best way to stop the cancer coming back.
+The research team found that radiotherapy was as good as surgery in preventing the cancer from coming back in the lymph nodes.
+They found that the side effects of treatment were similar in both groups, but more women who had surgery developed swelling of the arm (lymphoedema).
+You can read the results of the AMAROS trial on our clinical trials database.

 The MISO BC trial is looking at whether CT scans of the armpit before surgery can show if breast cancer has spread into the lymph nodes.
 It would be very helpful if the scans can show before surgery whether the breast cancer has spread or not.
 It would mean that women would only need to have 1 operation instead of 2 operations.
 This trial has closed and we are waiting for the results.